Akyya-Mayberry/flicks/README.md

 **Flicks** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: **.5** hours spent in total
+Time spent: **1.5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view a list of movies currently playing in theaters.
+- [X] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
-- [ ] User can view movie details by tapping on a cell.
+- [X] User can view movie details by tapping on a cell.
 - [ ] User sees loading state while waiting for the API.
 - [ ] User sees an error message when there is a network error.
 - [ ] User can pull to refresh the movie list.